-Daniel A. Bergeron has been a director since June, 2013 and has been with the Company for 10 years.
+Daniel A. Bergeron has been a director since June, 2013 and has been with the Company for 14 years.
 He joined us in May, 2003 as Vice President, Finance.
-On August 5, 2003, he was appointed Vice President and Chief Financial Officer and Secretary.
+On August 5, 2003, he was appointed Vice President and Chief Financial Officer.
+On June 7, 2017, he was additionally appointed Chief Operating Officer.
 From November, 2002 through May, 2003, he served as Vice President and Chief Financial Officer of Allied Healthcare International, Inc., a publicly-held provider of healthcare staffing services.
 Mr. Bergeron served as Vice President and Chief Financial Officer at Paragon Networks International, Inc., a telecommunications company, from June, 2000 to October, 2002.
 From April, 1998 to February, 2000, he served as Vice President and Chief Financial Officer of Tridex Corporation, a publicly-held software company.
-From July, 1987 to March, 1998, Mr. Bergeron held various financial reporting positions with Dorr-Oliver Inc., an international engineering and manufacturing company, including Vice President and Chief Financial Officer from 1994 to March, 1998.
+From July, 1987 to March, 1998, Mr. Bergeron held various financial reporting positions with Dorr-Oliver Inc., an international engineering and manufacturing company, including Vice President and Chief Financial Officer.
 Mr. Bergeron holds a B.S. in Finance from Northeastern University and a M.B.A. from the University of New Haven.
 Mr. Bergeron provides our Board with significant financial leadership and executive experience.
-His proven leadership capability and his strong knowledge of the complex financial and operational issues facing midsized companies provides the Board with a unique and necessary perspective.
+His proven leadership capability and his strong knowledge of the complex financial and operational issues facing mid-sized companies provides the Board with a unique and necessary perspective.
 This collective background and experience makes him an excellent candidate as a member of our Board.